-- Evaluation of whether there are indications of impairment of property, plant and equipment, goodwill, intangible assets, and investments in associates (Note 10.
+- Evaluation of whether there are indications of impairment of property, plant and equipment, goodwill, intangible assets, and investments accounted for using the equity method (Note 10.
 Property, plant and equipment, Note 11.
 Goodwill and intangible assets, and Note 12.
 Investments accounted for using the equity method) - Recognition of provisions (Note 19.
 Provisions)